Nubsim/Nebula-Nuker/README.md

 # Instructions

-🔴 You may need to disabled your anti virus software
+🔴 You may need to disable your anti virus software

 Step 1: Download